Determine down payment and mortgage payments

 Many couples assume that after living together for a certain amount of time, they will be protected by "common law marriage" rights.

-In reality, only eight states have a common-law marriage.
+In reality, only eight states recognize a common-law marriage.
 And even in those states, assets acquired are not automatically shared between partners.
 That means if you buy a house as an unmarried couple, both partners must hold title.

 Otherwise, there will be only one legal owner.
 If your name is not on the title and you split up, you will not be considered a co-owner of the property.
 Legally, everything you contributed to the mortgage will be considered rent payments.